ajhamdi/Pytorch_tutorials_3D/README.md

 # Pytorch_toturials_3D
-ac collection of notebook tutorials on pytorch for 3D data
+a collection of notebook tutorials on pytorch for 3D data\\
+## NO Installation needed
+all toturials are in avaialabe on colab and can be run directly on the cloud  \\